HRNet/HRNet-Facial-Landmark-Detection/README.md

 # High-resolution networks (HRNets) for facial landmark detection

+## News
+- [2020/03/13] Our paper is accepted by TPAMI: [Deep High-Resolution Representation Learning for Visual Recognition](https://arxiv.org/pdf/1908.07919.pdf).

 ## Introduction
 This is the official code of [High-Resolution Representations for Facial Landmark Detection](https://arxiv.org/pdf/1904.04514.pdf).
 We extend the high-resolution representation (HRNet) [1] by augmenting the high-resolution representation by aggregating the (upsampled)